valkey-io/valkey-doc/commands/script-dump.md

 Returns the original source code of a script in the script cache.

-This command accepts one SHA1 digest and returns a script if the script is already defined or NOSCRIPT error if not inside the script cache.
+This command accepts a SHA1 digest and returns the original script's source code if the script is present in the script cache.
-This can be useful to debug.
-In some scenarios, the business may not be able to find the previously used Lua script and only have a SHA signature.
+This command is intended primarily for debugging, to introspect into the contents of a script when the user does not have access to script anymore.
-Or there are multiple identical evalsha's args in monitor/slowlog, and admin is not able to distinguish the script body.
+One example is when an admin only has access to a script SHA1 from monitor or slowlog, and is unable to determine the contents of the script.

 For more information about `EVAL` scripts please refer to [Introduction to Eval Scripts](../topics/eval-intro.md).